-4. My digital file does not open, is it corrupted?
+4. The digital file says it is corrupted or does not open?

-If you cannot download or open a record from the Advanced Regulatory Document Search (RDS), please contact ithelp@oeb.ca for assistance.
+If you cannot download or open a record from RDS, please contact ithelp@oeb.ca for assistance in this matter.

 5. Can I submit any other types of digital files to the OEB?